iMARES-group/glossa/cran-comments.md

 ## Release summary

-This is the CRAN submission of `glossa` v1.1.0.
+This is the CRAN submission of `glossa` v1.2.0.

 Key changes:

-* Added support for spatial block and temporal block cross-validation.
-* Users can now choose between different pseudo-absence generation strategies (random background, target-group, and buffer-restricted).
-* Added new model evaluation metrics such as the Continuous Boyce Index (CBI) and Area Under the Curve (AUC).
-* Improved reproducibility by exporting a configuration file with all user inputs and settings.
-* Added support for a timestamp file that allows proper alignment between occurrence records and covariate layers.
-* Raster layers with factor levels are now supported.
-* Exported file names have been shortened and standardized to avoid Windows file path length errors when unzipping.
+* Added support for tuning the number of trees in the sum-of-trees formulation of BART and the end-node shrinkage prior parameter to control overfitting (12/06/2025).
+* Resolution harmonization is now implemented for environmental layers by aggregating to the coarsest resolution, complementing the existing extent and CRS harmonization (10/06/2025).
+* Resolved a UI issue introduced in version 1.1.0 that prevented users from selecting thinning options (28/06/2025).

 ## Test environments